arakcheev/play-advanced-seed/README.md

 Testing
 -------------
+Due to the application and ui are separated, we give more powerful for testing.
+Testing application is easy.

 `sbt test` run all tests

 `sbt coverage test` running tests and build coverage HTML report.
 For information about scala coverage plugin, please see [sbt-scoverage][sbt-scoverage].

+For ui testing we use [karma][karma].

 Inspired by [play-angular-require-seed][p-a], [sbt-web][sbt-web].